SirLanceABot/2018-Robot-Development/README.md

 # 2018 FRC Robot Code
-Team 4237's FRC robot code for the 2018 robot, "Milkman".
-Milkman's code is written in Java and based off of the WPILib control system.
+Team 4237's FRC robot code for the 2018 robot: "Milkman".
+Milkman's code is written in Java and is based on the WPILib control system.

 ## Packages
 ### org.usfirst.team4237.robot.components

 This package contains the class files for each primary component used on the robot.
-Each component's class inherits the Component interface to ensure that each class includes a method for printing information for testing.
+Each component's class implements the Component interface to ensure that each class includes a method for printing information for testing.

 It includes:
 * Drivetrain
 * Elevator
 * Gripper
 * Light Ring
-* Climber (unused)

 ### org.usfirst.team4237.robot.control